Humboldt Research Award

 The Humboldt Foundation grants up to 100 Humboldt Research Awards annually.

-Nominations may be submitted by established academics in Germany.
+Nominations may be submitted online by established academics in Germany.
 Nominations may also be initiated by award winners of the Humboldt Foundation working abroad, provided that the nomination is made jointly with a colleague working in Germany.
 Direct applications are not accepted.
 The award is valued at €60,000.

 Due to the introduction of a new database system and high application rates we shall unfortunately need more time than usual to process your application for a fellowship/your nomination for an award.
 Therefore, at present, you must assume it will take up to ten months before you receive a decision.
 We are very sorry about this delay and sincerely hope that we shall be able to revert to the usual processing period of six months at the earliest opportunity.

 - The nominee must be recognised internationally as an outstandingly qualified academic (e.g. awards, positive responses to publications, etc.).

 - The nominee's future perspectives must indicate that she/he will continue to be an active, academically influential researcher in the coming years.

 - Detailed expert opinion by an academic working at a research institution in Germany who would like to invite the nominee to spend time researching in Germany.